Get It Now

 other music files contain several instruments playing

 polyphonically.
-Attempts have been made over the last 25 years to
+Attempts have been made over the last several years to

 create an automatic music conversion system that converts